Escudo de Castilla y León

 Escudo de oro, una faja ajedrezada de azur y plata.

-Arms interpreted by me, illuminated with lights and shadows, contoured in Sable, with a semi-circular outer contour and with a rough finishing.
+Coat of arms emblazoned by me, illuminated with lights and shadows, outlined in Sable, with a semi-circular outer contour and with a rough finishing.

 Coat of arms of the lineage Stewart of Scotland.
 I have emblazoned it with a fess chequy of 3 rows, symmetric and with 9 columns of squares, provided that its height is 1/3 of the width of the coat of arms.